Conform to Building Regulations

-Traditional “Cold Deck Insulation”
+Traditional Cold Deck Insulation

 Traditionally, flat roofs are formed of single timber board or “deck” with a waterproof covering fitted to the top of the board.
 This outdated design is somewhat archaic and harks back to a time when insulation of all types was simply an afterthought.

 This wool is packed into the joists and rafters a clear gap of 5cm is left between the insulation and the timber board to allow condensation to escape this is to prevent the condensation making contact with the boarding or deck…. giving rise to the name cold deck insulation.

-Although essential, the need for this venting commonly known as draught venting this system has one unwanted effect; it is incredibly inefficient and as such the heat lost is considerable.
+Although essential, the need for this venting commonly known as draught venting this system has one unwanted effect; it is incredibly inefficient, and as such, the heat loss is considerable.

 Aesthetically this venting system can be quite offensive as these vents will be quite apparent and may even jut out from the surface of the roof.